Elkhart County, Indiana: Public schools

 The Elkhart Community Schools, the largest district, serves the populated northwest side of the county.
-The system includes fourteen elementary schools (Beardsley, Bristol, Cleveland, Eastwood, Hawthorne, Mary Beck, Mary Daly, Mary Feeser, Monger, Osolo, Pinewood, Riverview, Roosevelt STEAM Academy, and Woodland), three middle schools (North Side, Pierre Moran, and West Side), two high schools (Central and Memorial), which in 2020 will merge into a singular Elkhart High School, one alternative school (Tipton Street Center), and the Elkhart Area Career Center.
+The system includes fourteen elementary schools (Beardsley, Bristol, Cleveland, Eastwood, Hawthorne, Mary Beck, Mary Daly, Mary Feeser, Monger, Osolo, Pinewood, Riverview, Roosevelt STEAM Academy, and Woodland), three middle schools (North Side, Pierre Moran, and West Side), two high schools (Central and Memorial), which in 2020 merged into a singular Elkhart High School, one alternative school (Tipton Street Center), and the Elkhart Area Career Center.

 The Middlebury Community Schools serve the northeast side of the county.
 This system includes four elementary schools (Jefferson, Middlebury, Orchard View, and York), one intermediate school (Heritage), one middle school, and one high school both named Northridge.

 The Fairfield Community Schools serve the county's southeast corner.
 This system includes three elementary schools (Benton, Millersburg, and New Paris) and a junior-senior high school named Fairfield.

 The Wa-Nee Community Schools serve the southwest portion of the county.
 This system consists of three elementary schools (Nappanee, Wakarusa, and Woodview), a middle school, and a high school both named NorthWood.

 The Baugo Community Schools serve the west-central part of the county.
 This system is made up of an elementary, an intermediate, a junior high, and a high school each named Jimtown.

 The Concord Community Schools serve the southeast side of the city of Elkhart and northwest Goshen.
 This system consists of four elementary schools (East Side, Ox Bow, South Side, and West Side), an intermediate school, a junior high school, and a high school; all named Concord.

 Finally, the Goshen Community Schools serve the central part of Elkhart County.
 This system is made up of seven elementary schools (Chamberlain, Chandler, Model, Parkside, Prairieview, Waterford, and West Goshen), a middle and a high school all named Goshen.